Samagra-Development/Samagra-Website/src/pages/project/samarth.md

 readMore:
   - text: Bridging the digital divide in education
   - text: How Himachal Pradesh improved 2020 board exam results
-  - text: >-
-      ‘Har Ghar Pathshala’: How Himachal Govt Made Online Classrooms Accessible as Schools Shut
+  - text: "‘Har Ghar Pathshala’: How Himachal Govt Made Online Classrooms Accessible as Schools Shut"
 impact:
   - count: 1st
     label: state to ensure timely delivery of textbooks in 2016
   - count: 80%
     label: students in Grades 1 to 5 grade-competent
-  - count: '3,000+'
+  - count: 3,000+
     label: state officials use a mobile app for monitoring schools
 keyInitiativesTitle: Key Initiatives
 keyInitiatives:
   - description:
-      text: >-
-        Previously, government schools in Himachal Pradesh experienced an average delay of up to 137 days in the delivery of textbooks.
+      text: Previously, government schools in Himachal Pradesh experienced an average delay of up to 137 days in the delivery of textbooks.
 This resulted in loss of teaching time, thereby adversely affecting the learning process.
         There were multiple administrative issues resulting in delayed textbook delivery such as logistical gaps, slow communication channels, unclear roles and responsibilities and consequently lack of accountability for unmet deadlines.
 In 2016, the Department of Elementary Education (DEE), Himachal Pradesh embarked on a mission to ensure timely delivery of textbooks across the state to eliminate loss of teaching time due to delays.
 By leveraging technology, streamlining the supply chain and fixing deadlines and accountability at every step, the Department of Elementary Education and the Himachal Pradesh Board of School Education have successfully delivered over 60 lakh textbooks across 2,100 education clusters to over 6 lakh students in 15,000 schools before the commencement of the academic year in 2016.
 This initiative has been successful in each academic year since then and delivery of textbooks on time has become the norm in the Department.
     image: /img/samarth-initiative-1.jpeg
     title: Timely Textbook delivery
   - description:
-      text: >-
-        More than 45,000 elementary school teachers in Himachal Pradesh are trained every year by Samagra Shiksha.
+      text: More than 45,000 elementary school teachers in Himachal Pradesh are trained every year by Samagra Shiksha.
 Because of the large number of teachers, the government follows a cascaded model of training, delivered manually by master trainers.
 However, due to sheer scale and size, this